giovannarosone/EDS-BWT/README.md

 ## Run

-To compute the EDS-BWT of an elastic degenerate string stored in input.eds, please run:
+To compute the EDS-BWT of an elastic degenerate string stored in `input.eds`, please run:

 ```sh
 ./EDS-BWTransform.sh input.eds output algo